PatternsTechGit/PT_ServerSideValidation-with-AutoMapper/README.md

     public async Task OpenAccount(AccountRequestDTO accountRequest)
     {
-        // If the user with the same User ID is already in teh system we simply set the userId foreign Key of Account with it else
+        // If the user with the same User ID is already in teh system we simply set the userId forign Key of Account with it else
-        // first we create that user and then use it's ID. var user = await _bbBankContext.Users.FirstOrDefaultAsync(x => x.Id == accountRequest.User.Id);
+        // first we create that user and then use it's ID. var user = _bbBankContext.Users.FirstOrDefault(x => x.Id == accountRequest.User.Id);
         if (user == null)
         {
-            await _bbBankContext.Users.AddAsync(accountRequest.User);
+            _bbBankContext.Users.Add(accountRequest.User);
             accountRequest.UserId = accountRequest.User.Id;
         }
         else